 Contemporary Dance Class

-Class description.
 This class aims to encourage a sense of body awareness and efficiency as well as physical articulation.
 It will start with simple exercises to build strength and to form a good foundation in order to get the body ready for the day.
-Special emphasis will be made on healthy body mechanics, efficient use of weight, falls to the floor, jumps etc.
+Special emphasis will be made on healthy body mechanics, principles of physical laws, efficient use of weight, falls to the floor, jumps etc.